This is a Sidi Ifni travel guide, an old Spanish territory in the current Morocco, one of the last colonial dreams along the African Atlantic Coast.

 Walking and walking I arrived to the old Spanish aerodrome and I could imagine those old planes there and the snob airmen with their leader helmets and jackets in the middle of the adventure.
 Getting back to the center, I jumped into a market and I got lost into the reek of meat for sale until the strong smell of a street sardine barbecue showed me the way out.
 I arrived to the Ocean and I saw a beach café with a terrace.
 I got there from a young boy a worn out menu: patatas bravas, chocos and the basics in Spanish tapas.
 I ordered a couple of them and beer that I could drink openly outside under the sun.
 I was invited to a nearby table with some local folks of all ages.
 They were drinking wine and we started a small talk conversation.
 An old guy told about he had been downloading goods from the Spanish ships and said he was happy with the salary, some fishermen explained how illegal immigrants are transported in random trips to Canary Islands from time to time and, even one of them, could show to me a decent Catalan language to refer to his years in prison in Barcelona.

-The vibe, indeed, in Sidi Ifni was different.
+The vibe, indeed, in Sidi Ifni was different as we have been explaining in this Sidi Ifni travel guide.
 In 2016, the Moroccan government repressed protests against the regime which claimed for getting back to the Spanish nationality in Sidi Ifni.
 It was not the first time.
 When I left the town, some days after, I could feel a strange melancholy, the sweet sadness of an ending nice experience.
 That feeling was very far from the grief they might have felt those other Spanish leaving their homes, the only known land and universe for them, in 1969 on a huge ship that took them away from Sidi Ifni, to never come back.